Ethical choices, fair elections, and why I keep making things harder for myself

-Hello, and why on earth is this site called scizu?
+Hello, and why on Earth is this site called scizu?

 The first real one I remember putting together was back in college, a site with a collection of recipes for cocktails and a running list of parties I was hosting or planning to attend.
 Exactly the kind of thing a college guy would build, and honestly the first useful site I ever made.
 My friends used it, it was fun, and I was hooked on the idea of building something small that served a group of people that I cared about.